© PROJET: Philippe SAMYN and PARTNERS - Photo: Åsa Decorte

 Having the building resting on pillars offers benefits in terms of security against intrusion, consolidated by intrusion detection and video surveillance systems, plus onsite security guards.

 In the event of fire, the building is regarded as a low-rise structure pursuant to the “Basic Standard” (annex 2/1 to the Royal Decree of 1994-07-07).
-A general fire protection system is provided for, along with extinguishing agents suitable for the various risks: inert gas for the data centre, reels and extinguishers.
+A general fire detection system is provided for, along with extinguishing agents suitable for the various risks: inert gas for the data centre, reels and extinguishers elsewhere.